ButterBen/ShroomSprint/README.md

 # ShroomSprint

-This is a game I fully developed by myself using Unity.
+This is a game I fully developed in one month by myself using Unity.
 Only the SFX and music were AI-generated or sourced from various free sound effect websites like [Freesound.org](https://freesound.org/).
 All assets are created by myself as well.